naveabe/pkgwrap/docs/USAGE.md

         }
     }'

+Options for the body of the request are same ones mentioned above.

-The endpoint being called should be as follows:
+The endpoint format should be as follows:

-    /api/builder/:repository/:username/:project
+    /api/builder/:repository/:username/:project/:version

-Any configurations specified during a manual build will override the file settings.
+Any configurations specified during a manual build will override the settings in the .pkgwrap.yml configuration file.